BowlingX/play-webpack/README.md

       # The public path of the assets
       publicPath = "/assets/compiled"
-      # The path where they are stored relative to project route
+      # The path where they are stored relative to project root
       serverPath = "/public/compiled"
     }